Declared Emergency Compensation FAQs

 Those who are needed early on are expected to report to work and will be compensated for doing so.

-The Personnel Rule refers to regular County operations being fully opened, partially opened or suspended.
+Personnel Rule 3 refers to non-essential County operations being fully opened, partially opened, or suspended.
 What is the difference, and doesn't the County have 24/7 operations that always remain open?

-How are classified employees compensated when they must work during the period of time regular operations are closed?
+How are classified employees compensated when they must work during the period of time when non-essential operations are closed?

-Such employees receive pay at the overtime rate of 1.5 hours for each hour worked.
+• Remote: Emergency premium pay of 1.5 hours for each hour worked remotely

-At what point do I start earning the overtime rate for working during the emergency?
+At what point do I start earning the emergency premium rate for working during the emergency?

-The rate is effective during the time the County’s regular operations are officially closed.
-For example, if the County closed for a full day, Wednesday, hours worked between midnight Wednesday morning to midnight Wednesday evening would be paid at the overtime rate.
+The rate is effective during the time the County’s non-essential operations are officially closed.
+For example, if the County closed for a full day, Wednesday, hours worked between midnight Wednesday morning to midnight Wednesday evening would be paid at the emergency premium rate.

-What about employees who are sent home when the County’s regular operations are closed.
+What about employees who are sent home when the County’s non-essential operations are closed.
 Do they get paid?

 Yes.
 They receive leave with pay (LWP) for the number of hours they were normally scheduled to work that day.
-So an eight-hour-per-day employee would receive eight hours LWP, while a 10-hour-per-day employee would receive 10 hours LWP.
+So an 8-hour-per-day employee would receive 8 hours LWP, while a 10-hour-per-day employee would receive 10 hours LWP.
 The County is trying to keep these employees out of harm’s way and out of the way of emergency operations until they are needed.

-What if a classified employee works for a part of the day that County operations are officially closed for less than eight hours?
+What if a classified employee works for a part of the day that County operations are officially closed for less than 8 hours?
 What happens then?

-The County would pay the overtime rate for employee’s hours worked and leave with pay for the remainder of hours in the employee’s normal tour of duty.
-For example, an eight-hour-per-day employee working three hours on a day “regular” operations are closed would receive three hours overtime pay and 5 hours LWP.
+The County would pay the emergency premium rate for employee’s hours worked and leave with pay for the remainder of hours in the employee’s normal tour of duty.
+For example, an 8-hour-per-day employee working 3 hours on a day when non-essential operations are closed would receive 3 hours emergency premium pay and 5 hours leave with pay (LWP).

 No. You will be credited with leave with pay for your normally scheduled hours for that day.